Chapter 11 & Subchapter V Bankruptcy in New York

 3. Operations and reporting.
 The debtor in possession operates the business, files monthly operating reports, and complies with U.S. Trustee guidelines.

 4. Plan negotiation and drafting.
 Negotiations with secured lenders, landlords, and large unsecured creditors.
-Disclosure statement and plan filed.
+In Subchapter V, the plan must be filed within 90 days of the order for relief absent an extension; a disclosure statement is generally not required.

 5. Solicitation and confirmation.
-Creditors vote on the plan.
-The court holds a confirmation hearing.
+Creditors vote on the plan, and the court holds a confirmation hearing under section 1129 (or section 1191 in Subchapter V).

 6. Effective date and consummation.
 The plan goes effective, distributions begin, and the debtor emerges with restructured obligations.